cartorjo/cartorjo/README.md

 ### Who am I?

-I'm an award-winning software engineer, consultant, and entrepreneur; specialized in architecting, writing and scaling large sites.
+I'm an award-winning software engineer, consultant, and entrepreneur; specialized in architecting, writing, scaling and investing in digital businesses.

 With: